-Chloe’s Fight Rare Disease Foundation is a 501(c)(3) organization that envisions a world where research gives every child a chance to fight, no matter how rare their disease; a world in which every childhood disease has a viable and effective treatment.
+Chloe’s Fight Rare Disease Foundation is a 501(c)(3) organization that envisions a world where every child with a rare genetic disease has access to a cure.

-The mission of Chloe’s Fight Rare Disease Foundation is to support research that focuses on finding and implementing effective cures and treatments for rare childhood genetic diseases and raise awareness for the 7,000 rare diseases that affect 1 in 10 Minnesotans.
+The mission of Chloe’s Fight Rare Disease Foundation is to support the development of cures and treatments for children’s rare genetic diseases by funding research, advocating policy for patients, and raising awareness.

 Erica and Philip founded CFRDF in honor of their late daughter Chloe Sophia Barnes (July 12, 2008-November 19, 2010).
-In addition to promoting rare disease research and advocacy through Chloe’s Fight and through the RAN Network, she joined the University of MN where leads the Chloe Barnes Rare Disease Advisory Council passed into law in the spring of 2019.
-She is also mother to Eva (age 10 going on 14)and Cade, 24 months.
+After promoting rare disease research and advocacy through Chloe’s Fight and through the RAN Network, she joined the University of MN where leads the Chloe Barnes Rare Disease Advisory Council passed into law in the spring of 2019.
+She is also mother to Eva (age 13 going on 17!)and Cade, 5 years old.
 Her interests include traveling, reading, writing, eating good food, and gardening.
-She also blogs for the Huffington Post and writes fiction.
-She is Chloe’s Fight tireless champion and has recently become the Minnesota Ambassador for the National Organization of Rare Disease.
+She also blogs and writes fiction.
+She is children with rare disease’ tireless champion and has been recognized for this nationally.

 Andrew has a unique professional profile which combines formal business training and management consulting with corporate and commercial real estate strategy.
 Andrew’s experience includes organizational effectiveness, process improvement, planning and strategy, and real estate development.
 Andrew currently is an SVP of Consulting with JLL, a real estate advisory firm.
 Prior to JLL, Andrew founded Varro Real Estate, a real estate consulting firm.
 He also led portfolio planning at UnitedHealth Group and corporate and retail real estate strategy at Target Corporation.
 Andrew spent three years in management consulting at McKinsey & Company, where he refined his structured problem solving skills and strategic communication.
 He earned an MBA from Yale School of Management with a focus on real estate and strategy.
 Andrew also has a BS in Electrical Engineering from Loyola Marymount University and is Six Sigma Green Belt certified.
 As a board member of Chloe’s Fight, Andrew helps guide the organization’s vision and strategy.
 He lives in Hopkins, MN with his wife and three children.
 Andrew enjoys travel, home improvement projects, reading, and spending time with family and friends.

 Twila Dang is a married mother of three school age children.
 She is a graduate of Hamline University where she received a Bachelor of Arts in Psychology and Sociology.
-Twila is the Executive Producer and radio host for Sunday programming on myTalk 107.1, she launched Matriarch Digital Media, a full service media company aimed at changing the way we talk to, and talk about women and girls.
+After serving as the Executive Producer and radio host for Sunday programming on myTalk 107.1, she launched Matriarch Digital Media, a full service media company aimed at changing the way we talk to, and talk about women and girls.
 Dang is the network’s creative producer, top executive and everything in between, running Matriarch “like a one-person startup” with two part-time employees.
 She also develops and produces podcasts for clients, including business incubator Lunar Startups.